Cojacfar/Capstone/Report.md

 **MAX_SEQUENCE_LENGTH** is the maximum length of a sequence that will be output from the input tweet.
 A _sequence_ is just a numerical representation of words.
 In our case, we're turning each word of a tweet into a number in our sequence.
 We've chosen the maximum length to be 50 words.
 This should encompass almost all tweets, as that would be an average word length of 6 letters to hit the tweet character limit.

+**MIN_SAMPLES** defines the minimum number of samples a category needs to contain in order to train/test on it.
+This is set to 50 for our purposes.
+A higher requirement for samples will lead to better accuracy, but can be difficult to obtain.

 These constants are used to prepare the Tweets for processing through the CNN.
 This CNN is will work on a matrix of the Tweet, instead of the more common method of operating on averages or sums of the _word2vec_ embeddings.
 As each sequence is fed into the CNN, filters attempt to pick out the most relevant patterns present in the input data.
-On top of these filters, we have other filters picking out patterns of filters.
-Then, we pool all of these together to help reduce the size of the network, and add more filters on!
+On top of these filters, we create pools to allow the network to detect the pattern in differnt positions within the tweet.
 This process is the basis for all CNNs.
-In our network, we're using two sets of filtering layers, with a fully connected neural network at the end to output predictions of which category is the most probable.
+In our network, the _word2vec_ embeddings are fed into four different parallel filters.
+Each set of filters is individually pooled, then concatenated together.
+This total array is fed into a dense neural network that is globally averaged together.
+Then we've created another dense network with a _softmax_ activation.
+This outputs the likelyhood of each tweet belong to a particular category.

 ### Benchmark

-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_
+In order to establish the effectiveness of my model, I consider two metrics: _Categorical Accuracy_ and _Top 3 Accuracy_.
+We have available a very good paper to compare against in Yoon Kim's ^[1] work.
+Our model corresponds closely with what she defines as CNN-static.
+Her model's accuracy over several different test sets ranges from 81.5% to 93.4% (ignoring SST-1, which I consider an outlier).
+We will consider our model a success if the _Categorical Accuracy_ surpasses the minimum of those tests - 81.5%.

 ## III.
 Methodology